The Blog Herald logo

 Those of us who use WordPress know well the power of its plugin system.
 WordPress plugins can help you do everything from spell WordPress correctly to adding a full-fledged message board.

-However, everyone has a collection of WordPress plugins that they feel are essential.
+However, everyone has a collection of Wordpress plugins that they feel are essential.
 They’re the plugins that, when you set up a new blog, you install right away, before even tinkering with the theme.

 On that note, here’s my list of WordPress Plugins, other than those that come with the installation, that I instantly install and activate on every new version of WordPress before pushing it live.